Shiro-LK/Portfolio-project/Bear_Detection_Segmentation/README.md

 Then you can run the first notebook.

-# Pseudo Label with SAM
+# Pseudo Label with SAM for dataset segmentation

 1. clone the github repo for SAM from the facebook's github